nih-fmrif/mlt-external/matrix_analysis/HBN_analysis/multi_questionnaire/Multi-Questionnaire Analysis.md

 We also compare prediction performance with different setting.
 The list of models are:
 - `MF_direct_80` : After normalizing each questionnaire, concatenate all questions and perform matrix factorization directly.
 By cross-validation, the intrinsic dimension detect is 80.
 - `FA_55_KNNimpute` : We use k-NN to impute missing entries.
 Then we perform factor analysis with varimax rotation on the matrix as in `MF_direct_80`.
 Cross validation result reveals the intrinsic dimension under Factor Analysis is 55.
-- `impute_15` : We perform matrix factorization on individual questionnaires, the factors representing subject embeddings are then concatenated (i.e., the factor level factorization we mentioned above).
-After imputation, the reconstructed matrix is used as input feature for the prediction model (148 dimension/factors).
-Dimension 15 is chosen by cross-validation.
+- `impute_15` : We first perform matrix factorization on individual questionnaires, the factors representing subject embeddings in each questionnaire are then concatenated and factorized.
+After factorization, the approximated matrix (148 dimension/factors) is used as input features to build the prediction model. `15` here stands for number of factors in 2nd level factorization, which is chosen by cross-validation.
-- `impute_15Factor` : Instead of using the reconstructed matrix as in `impute_15`, we use the 15-D embeddings of factors as input feature for the prediction model.
+- `impute_15Factor` : Instead of using the approximated matrix as in `impute_15`, we simply use the 15-D embeddings of factors as input feature to build the prediction model.

 ![](./MF_impute_15/prediction_summary.png)
 <!-- ![](./MF_impute_15/prediction_f1.png) -->